henrytkirk/HTKDynamicResizingCell/README.md

 [CocoaPods](http://cocoapods.org) is the recommended way to add HTKScrollingNavigationController to your project.

-1. Add a pod entry for HTKScrollingNavigationController to your Podfile `pod 'HTKDynamicResizingCell', '~> 0.0.1'`
+1. Add a pod entry for HTKScrollingNavigationController to your Podfile `pod 'HTKDynamicResizingCell'`
 2. Install the pod(s) by running `pod install`.
 3. Subclass `HTKDynamicResizingTableViewCell` or `HTKDynamicResizingCollectionViewCell` where you wish to use it.
 4. Make sure Auto-layout is setup correctly.
 See comments in classes for help.